22 February - 28 March 2023

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

-To apply for a consolidator grant, your doctoral degree must have been awarded more than 7 years ago and no more than 12 years ago at the deadline for the call, that is to say awarded no later than 15 March 2015 and no earlier than 15 March 2010.
+To apply for a consolidator grant, your doctoral degree must have been awarded more than 7 years and less than 12 years before the deadline for the call, that is to say, awarded no later than 28 March 2016 and no earlier than 28 March 2011.
 For applicants with Swedish doctoral degrees, the award date listed in Ladok applies.
 You will not be able to complete your application if your doctoral degree was awarded less than 7 years ago or more than 12 years ago.
-An exception applies if you have not been in paid employment for a long period(s) after being awarded your doctoral degree, and and this has affected your ability to gain merit as a researcher (“deductible time”).
+An exception applies if you have not been in paid employment for (a) long period(s) after being awarded your doctoral degree, and and this has affected your ability to gain merit as a researcher (“deductible time”).

 The Swedish Research Council’s approved grounds for deductible time are a minimum of one month’s consecutive absence due to one of the following reasons: